cognitive-robots/gce_vbai_lrp_paper_resources/data/quantitative_experiments/README.md

 # Quantitative Experiments
 Here we provide the output data and results from the quantitative experiments carried out on the extracted highD scenes.
-The proposed methods was intentionally designed to take similar input and give similar output to SimCARS and thus these two methods share a similar file structure here.
+SimCARSv2 and SimCARSv1 both share a similar file structure here.
 All the other approaches were evaluated upon a fork of another repository (https://github.com/ckassaad/causal_discovery_for_time_series) with additional extensions, and thus follow a different file structure.
-Note that we will include a reference to this forked repository as a submodule of the GitHub repository mentioned in the top-level README.
+We will include this fork as a submodule in the code directory.

-## Proposed Method / SimCARS
+## SimCARSv2 / SimCARSv1
 These directories have the following structure:
 - {threshold}/scene-{scene}-{follower}_follows_{followed}-{independent}_independent.json: A file containing the output data comprised of causal links.
 The naming convention is based upon the following variables:
     * threshold: The threshold utilised for this set of experiments.
 This corresponds to the action distance threshold for the proposed method and the reward difference threshold for SimCARS.